-If you have many projects, you can give each project its own VLAN attachment and its own Cloud Router while configuring all of the attachments to use the same physical Dedicated Interconnect in a specified project.
+If you have many projects, you can give each project its own VLAN attachment and its own Cloud Router while configuring all the attachments to use the same physical Dedicated Interconnect connection in a specified project.

 This solution is described in the answer for making a VPC network appear in a partner's MPLS VPN service.
-By leveraging the BGP capabilities of Cloud Router, it is possible to inject VPC routes inside an existing IP core fabric using techniques and architectures similar to the ones used to import internet routes.
+By applying the BGP capabilities of Cloud Router, it is possible to inject VPC routes inside an existing IP core fabric by using techniques and architectures similar to the ones used to import internet routes.